matthewken19/tp/docs/UserGuide.md

 ## Known issues

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
+1. **When having extra long inputs** for NAME, TELEGRAM_HANDLE, EMAIL, and TAG, (which typically does not occur) the long text may be truncated to a shortened version with '...' appended at the back.
+1. By default, **weekends are excluded** from `Timetable`, but `add`/`edit` commands are able to accept the inputs containing weekends, just that it will be excluded from being stored to the `Student`.

 --------------------------------------------------------------------------------------------------------------------